The Changing American Family

 - *How has modern technology helped family relationships and hurt family relationships today?
 Explain.

-- *Many Christians believe that traditional faith put up social “guard rails” to provide order to families, prevent unwanted pregnancies, give children a moral compass, etc. Talk about the good and bad results of removing these “guard rails” over the past 40 years.
+- *A “guard rail” is a metal barrier along a road that helps prevent cars from going down steep hills, into rivers, etc. (especially in bad driving conditions).
+Many Christians believe that traditional faith was like a social “guard rail” to provide order to families, prevent unwanted pregnancies, give children a moral compass, etc. Talk about the good and bad results of removing these “guard rails” over the past 40 years.

 - In your opinion, should Americans return to traditional family values?
 Do you think it is even possible to return to traditional family values?
 Explain.